usnistgov/docker-control-center/README.md

 docker pull nanofab/control_center
 ```

+Create a configuration folder where static files, settings, db and logs will be created.<br>
+For example `/opt/control_center_config`, or `C:\control_center_config` and use the path in the commands below.

 If you have a docker-compose file, simply run:
 ```
 docker run --detach --publish 8000:8000 --volume /var/run/docker.sock:/var/run/docker.sock --volume <path to your docker-compose.yml parent folder>:/control-center/compose/:ro --volume <path to your control center configuration folder>/:/control-center/config/ nanofab/control_center